-A good preliminary technique to use in order to begin the tonal analysis of a writing sample is the SOAPS technique.
-The elements of SOAPS were important to the writer when he/she wrote, so it is important to understand to interpret their tone today.
+A Rhetorical Precis is a summary of a work or piece focused on the rhetorical elements and the first step in rhetorical analysis.
+These rhetorical elements (SOAPS) were important to the writer when he/she wrote, so it is important to understand to interpret their tone today.

 SOAPS stands for the following:

-- S the Subject the writer is describing (think of this as the general topic, not the author's point) - O the Occasion for the writing (this is the personal and global context of the piece) - A the specific Audience the writer addressing (this is based on its original publication) - P the Purpose of the writing to entertain, inform, persuade(praise/condemn, attack/defend, urge action/discourage action) (think of this as the author's point what he/she wants us to do) - S the Speaker and their characteristics/attitudes/views (The speaker can be the author or a persona the author assumes)
+- S the Subject the writer is describing (think of this as the general topic, not the author's point) - O the Occasion for the writing (this is the personal and global context of the piece) - A- the specific Audience the writer addressing (this is based on its original publication) - P the Purpose of the writing to entertain, inform, persuade(praise/condemn, attack/defend, urge action/discourage action) (think of this as the author's point what he/she wants us to do) - S the Speaker and their characteristics/attitudes/views (The speaker can be the author or a persona the author assumes)